 Because of this supremacy of tech.
 Introducing technology to children at the elementary and foundational stages of education is key.
 Todays’ learners are tomorrow’s leaders, the very ones who would man the respective workspaces which will be driven by technology.
 To be productive enough to handle the responsibilities that come with the dynamic jobs, students have to be adequately prepared for the future.
 Of course, not every student will be directly involved in advancing technology, however, there will need to use the products of technology to advance businesses, in medicine, agriculture, education.
 To effectively carry out duties in these fields, knowledge of how to use the technology will be required.

 At what stage do you think ICT training for kids should begin?
 Primary or Secondary Schools?

 This ICT training should start as early as possible.
 Parents who have the resources should provide the basic gadgets for learning ICT at home and engage their children with it.
 As regards the school tier, it should start from primary school.
-Kids in this century are born smart; they don’t need to be taught how to operate tech products like the phones before engaging it.
+Kids in this century are born smart; they don’t need to be taught how to operate tech products like phones before engaging them.
 Introducing them to ICT at an early age will only give them enough time to gain mastery before they turn adults.
 As adults with the requisite skills, it would be easier to solve the problems in our country with the skills developed since they were kids.